Travel Guide Customize Your Trip

 Day 11: – Gorak Shep trekking Kala Patthar (5545m/18192ft) and back to Pheriche (4280m/14042ft): walking distance 6-7 hours 200 meters ascent and 1090 meters descent – 13.5 km.

-Day 12: – Pheriche Trekking back to Namche Bazaar (3445m/11300ft): via Pangboche and Tengboche (walking distance 7-8 hours and total distance 22 km.
+Day 12: – Pheriche Trekking back to Namche Bazaar (3445m/11300ft) via Pangboche and Tengboche (walking distance 7-8 hours and total distance 22 km.

-Day 13: – Namche Bazaar trekking back to Lukla (2850m/9350ft): walking distance 7 hours, 950 meters descent and 250 meters ascent- 19.3 km.
+Day 13: Namche Bazaar is trekking back to Lukla (2850m/9350ft).
+The walking distance is 7 hours, with a descent of 950 meters and a descent of 250 meters ascent- 19.3 km.

 Day 14: – Flight from Lukla To Ramechhap, drive to Kathmandu, and drop off at your hotel.